golioth/golioth-firmware-sdk/examples/zephyr/README.md

 west update
 ```

+> [!NOTE]
-> :memo: When the Golioth Firmware SDK is added as a project in a
+> When the Golioth Firmware SDK is added as a project in a manifest
-> manifest file, the `submodules` keyword ensures that submodules are
+> file, the `submodules` keyword ensures that submodules are updated
-> updated recursively each time `west update` is used.
+> recursively each time `west update` is used.

 # Sample applications